-- Whether you’re quitting “cold turkey” or taking other drugs to help you stop taking opioids
+- Whether you’re quitting “cold turkey” or using other drugs to help you stop taking opioids

 How long does withdrawal last?

-The symptoms can last anywhere from a few days to more than 2 weeks.
-For most people, the worst of them get better after a few days.
+The symptoms can last a few days to more than 2 weeks.
+For most people, the worst symptoms get better after a few days.

 If a doctor or paramedic gave you a drug to reverse an opioid overdose, your withdrawal symptoms may come on faster and feel worse.
 They also may cause changes in your blood pressure or heart rate that need medical attention.

-Because giving up opioids can be so hard to do safely, most people should get a doctor’s help to quit.
-They can give you drugs, like methadone or buprenorphine, that make your symptoms easier to deal with and help with cravings.
-Your doctor will give you gradually smaller doses until you no longer need it.
+- Give you drugs, like methadone or buprenorphine, that make your symptoms easier to deal with and help with cravings.
+Your doctor will give you smaller doses over time until you no longer need it.

 Some other things may help you through: